-At the date of this report, the Board has eight Non Executive directors and two Executive Directors being Mr Nev Power (CEO) and Mr Stephen Pearce (CFO).
-Mr Pearce was appointed as a director on 21 June 2016.
-Previously, Mr Peter Meurs acted as an Executive Director prior to his resignation on 18 April 2016.
+At the date of this report, the Board has two executive directors and seven non-executive directors.
+Mr Nev Power (CEO) and Ms Elizabeth Gaines (CFO) are the two executive directors, following Ms Gaines' appointment as CFO on 6 February 2017.
+Previously, Mr Stephen Pearce acted as an executive director from the period 1 July 2016 until his retirement as a director on 23 September 2016.
 The Board believes that an appropriate mix of non-executive and executive directors is beneficial to its role and provides strong operational and financial insights into the business.
-The Board has maintained a consistent compliment of two executive directors in recent years and has consistently maintained a majority of independent directors which is discussed further below.
+The Board has maintained a consistent complement of two executive directors in recent years.
+The role of independent directors and their composition on the Board is discussed further below.